rocket4321/nmap_tracker/README.md

 Further thoughts:

 >> By default, nmap is doing reverse DNS lookups for devices to get names, so that also could be causing some user's issues and hangs.
 Further code improvements should incorporate so that this action is not completed every scan, but simply on a startup/interval basis.
 Both of the examples above control where DNS requests go and/or disable it.

->> exclude logic - a device, once observed, is not scanned for unless it would be marked as not_home within the next <home_interval> minutes.
-This provides only a single scan for a device to continue to be marked as home.
-If some device connections are irregular, then a device would toggle back and forth.
-This is likely the best next option for a user to be able to disable, if the code allowed it.

 >> interval_seconds: I really recommend no smaller than the default 300 (5 min).
 I've seen some posts of sub 60 seconds, so could translate to a heavy network workload for older devices across an entire subnet.